 Classic facials are the baseline for healthy skin maintenance.
 Having one at least once a month can help maintain clean, decongested skin.
 It helps to keep your skin tone even and, over time, gives you a more radiant complexion.

-Taking the basic facial one step further is the European Facial or Deep Clean Facial.
-Like a basic facial, this type of facial involves cleansing, exfoliating, extracting, and massage.
-But it also includes additional treatments for the cleansing portion, a steaming process, and a bigger focus on exfoliation.
+Taking the basic facial one step further is the European Facial or Deep Cleansing Facial.
+This type of facial involves cleansing, exfoliating, extracting, and massage.
+But it also often includes additional treatments for the cleansing portion, a steaming process, and a bigger focus on exfoliation.

 This is what makes this type of facial ideal for people who suffer from acne or breakouts.
-That, and the fact that the steaming helps to open up your pores for the extraction of whiteheads and blackheads.
+That, and the fact that the steaming helps to open up your pores for the extraction of whiteheads and blackheads leaving skin fresh.

 True to its name, a mini facial is a smaller version of a full classic facial.
 Involving cleansing, exfoliation, a toner and a moisturizer, it gives you all of the benefits of a classic, but it only takes 30 minutes.